Zapruder film: Dispute over authenticity

-The view that the Zapruder film captured the shooting from beginning to end was challenged by Max Holland, author of The Kennedy Assassination Tapes, and professional photographer Johann Rush in a joint editorial piece published by The New York Times on November 22, 2007.
-Holland and Rush have pointed out that Zapruder temporarily stopped filming at around frame 132, when only police motorcycles were visible.
-When he continued filming, frame 133 already shows the presidential motorcade in view.
-Holland and Rush suggest that the pause could have had great significance for the interpretation of the assassination.
+In addition to concerns about possible alterations, the claim that the Zapruder film covers the entire shooting from beginning to end has been called into question.
+Max Holland, author of The Kennedy Assassination Tapes, and professional photographer Johann Rush, wrote a joint editorial piece, published by The New York Times on November 22, 2007.
+It noted that Zapruder paused filming at around frame 132, when only police motorcycles were visible.
+When Zapruder resumed filming, frame 133 already shows the presidential motorcade in view.
+Holland and Rush suggest that the pause could have great significance for interpreting the assassination.